Jach/lgame/README.md

 (setf texture (lgame::sdl-create-texture-from-surface lgame:*renderer* source-surface))
 ```

 You can of course explicitly use `sdl2-ffi.functions:sdl-create-texture-from-surface`, the symbols refer to the same thing.
-Or even use `sdl2:create-texture-from-surface`, which wraps the sdl- function
+Or even use
-but includes a null pointer check.
+`sdl2:create-texture-from-surface`, which wraps the sdl- function but includes a null pointer check.

 Similarly using things like either `lgame::+sdl-windowpos-centered+` vs. `sdl2-ffi:+sdl-windowpos-centered+` is up to you.
+Eventually I might wrap some and put
+them in logical packages.

 ### lgame.display